Fundamental counting principle

 However, notice that a quick multiplication of 2 × 3 will yield the same answer.

-In general, if you have n choices for a first task and m choices for a second task, you have n × m choices for both tasks
+In general, suppose you have n choices or n ways for a first task and m choices or m ways for a second task.

 In the example above, you have 2 choices for pants and 3 choices for shirts.
 Thus, you have 2 × 3 choices.